Spaceflight: Environmental considerations

 While spaceflight altogether pollutes at a fraction of other human activities, it still does pollute heavily if calculated per passenger.

 In addition to the atmospheric effects there are effects on the near-Earth space environment.
 There is the possibility that orbit could become inaccessible for generations due to exponentially increasing space debris caused by spalling of satellites and vehicles (Kessler syndrome).
 Many launched vehicles today are therefore designed to be re-entered after use.

 Regulation

 A wide range of issues such as space traffic management or liability have been issues of spaceflight regulation.

 Participation and representation of all humanity in spaceflight is an issue of international space law ever since the first phase of space exploration.
 Even though some rights of non-spacefaring countries have been secured, sharing of space for all humanity is still criticized as imperialist and lacking, understanding spaceflight as a resource.

+Access

+Inclusion has been a national and international issue, resulting in 1967 in the Outer Space Treaty and its claim of outer space as the "province of all mankind".
+Furthermore social inclusion in human spaceflight has been demanded, with women to fly to space being limited, and minorities, like people with disability, only having been selected in European Space Agency's 2022 astronaut group.

+The dominating issue about access in most recent years has been the issue of space debris and space sustainability, since established spacefaring countries endanger access to outer space with their orbital space polluting activity.

 Applications

 Current and proposed applications for spaceflight include: